 They went on wonderfully.
 For a little while.
-And then the honeymoon ended.
+Then, that honeymoon ended.

 Suddenly, things were back to where they were before.

-She was back to feeling unloved, and yet it was not the same feeling as before.
+She was back to feeling unloved, yet it was not the same feeling as before.
 Now, it was worse.
 Now, she could not tell herself that it was some accident.
-Now, she knew that he was well aware of what she asked for and he still refused to do it!
+Now, she knew he was well aware of what she asked for, and he still refused to do it!

 I think the real culprit is the popular, troublesome, and dangerous idea that lovers must constantly “communicate love” to one another.

 Is there anything more frustrating than having to say something over and over again?
-And yet, this is what much of relationship advice tells us—communicate your love.
+Yet this is what modern-day relationship advice tells us to do—communicate your love.
 Show it, express it, and don’t you dare miss a day.
 Your partner will be terribly unhappy if you do.

 Imagine that you were in a relationship with a person who kept forgetting your name.
 Imagine having to tell them, again and again, year after year.
 How exhausting!

 Imagine being in a relationship with someone who cooked for you and forgot, again and again, that you despise the taste of coriander.
 Imagine that this person continued to put it in your food.
 How frustrating!

 Must you communicate your feelings every day simply to prove they are true?
 Must you speak the truth again and again for it to be believed?

 There is something inherently flawed about the idea that, to make a great relationship, we must force ourselves to repeatedly communicate something that should already be known.